HCBrooks-lab/Job-Data/README.md

-# U.S. Tech Job Market Data Exploration
+### U.S. Tech Job Market Data Exploration

-This project analyzes a large dataset of U.S. tech job listings to uncover hiring trends, in-demand job titles, common job types, top locations, and salary distribution.
-The goal is to showcase practical skills in data cleaning, analysis, and visualization using Python.
+This project analyzes a large dataset of US tech career lisitngs to uncover trends, in-demand titles, common tech career types, and top hiring locations.
+The goal is to showcase pratical data cleaning, exploration, and visualization skills using Python and Tableau.

 ---